blockchainofthings/Catenis-API-Docs/source/includes/send_message.md

 </aside>

 <aside class="notice">
-To avoid a possible timeout while waiting for Catenis Enterprise to process the message, especially when sending large messages, one may choose to do the processing asynchronously — <code>async</code> option set to <code><b>true</b></code>.
+To avoid a possible timeout while waiting for Catenis to process the message, especially when sending large messages, one may choose to do the processing asynchronously — <code>async</code> option set to <code><b>true</b></code>.
  In that case, the request will return a <b>provisional message ID</b>, which should be used to retrieve the processing outcome by calling the <a href="#retrieve-message-progress">Retrieve Message Progress</a> API method.
 </aside>

 <aside class="notice">
-Currently, <a href="https://ipfs.io" target="_blank">IPFS - the InterPlanetary File System</a> is the only external storage made available by Catenis Enterprise.
+Currently, <a href="https://ipfs.io" target="_blank">IPFS - the InterPlanetary File System</a> is the only external storage made available by Catenis.
 </aside>

 <aside class="warning">